 PhD Candidate English and Comparative Literary Studies

-My current research focusses on issues surrounding the body and violence in literature, specifically in Contemporary American Literature and Cormac McCarthy.
-My PhD project on Cormac McCarthy is influenced by sociology's body studies and various other approaches to understanding the material body, such as memory studies, continental philosophy, medical humanities, and anthroplogy.
-To examine the material body in McCarthy's work, I am drawing on motifs such as eyes and faces, alcoholism and illness, waste and value, scars and wounds, corpses and monstrosity.
-My PhD project is supervised by Dr Nicholas Monk and Professor Thomas Docherty.
+My current research examines the correlation between class and body aesthtetics, specifically in Contemporary American Literature and Cormac McCarthy.
+My PhD project utilises the sociology of body studies and social control to read the human body incontect of class and socioal, cultural, and economic capital.
+To examine the material body in McCarthy's work, I draw on motifs such as wounds and scars, alcoholism and illness, as well as guilt and monstrosity.
+The project, due for submission on 22 February 2019, is supervised by Professor Nicholas Monk and Professor Thomas Docherty.

 While my PhD project focusses on McCarthy, other interests include authors such as Chuck Palahniuk, Don DeLillo, and J.G.
 Ballard, whose work I have previously read through continental philosophy and techno-culture criticism.

 My upcoming research project will be in critical theory.
 I plan to work on the notion of the body and aesthetic eugenics, an socio-cultural approach to social mobility and an expansion of what Robbie Shilliam calls the 'undeserving' class.